For anyone that saw my first dining room makeover, it may seem like I’ve only just done it but believe it or not that was actually two years.

 The first thing I did was create a moodboard to help visualise what the finished room would look like.
 I always do this when designing a space to avoid making any mistakes along the way.

 Here is the room now…

-The colour on the walls is Terracotta Pink by Valspar.
+The colour on the walls is Terracotta Blush by Valspar.

 One of my absolute favourite things in this room is the pendant light by Dar Lighting from an amazing stockist called Castlegate lights.

 This particular light is the Ilario large pendant light which comes in a smaller size too.
 As the main light is in the centre of the table, it needed to be striking and I think this star style pendant is an absolute show stopper!
 It looks beautiful lit up too!

 One thing I wanted to do when redesigning this room was to strip it back and take out anything unnecessary, which meant taking down the shelf above the bench and replacing it with two simple prints.